alexis-/BitShelter/README.md

 According to my own experience, after using *BitShelter* for over a month as of the time of this writing (2018-05-05, Windows 10, Version 1709), I have never experienced any of them ; despite several trials to reproduce these issues, in different environments.

 [Snapshot corruption: restored files are damaged](https://answers.microsoft.com/en-us/windows/forum/windows8_1-files/shadow-copy-snapshot-file-contents-silently/06a5e25b-6607-45eb-81a1-71cfc2b0cce3?tm=1431093840771)

+- *How to start the Agent at startup ?*

+The Service is configured to run at startup, so *BitShelter* will still be active even if the *Agent* is stopped.
+If you wish you automatically run *BitShelter Agent* when your computer starts:
+- Run the *Agent*
+- Right-click on its **Tray Icon**
+- Make sure **Run at startup** is Checked.

 - *Connection to the service failed*: What to do ?